writer | classicist

 Pamila Matharu, A Space 2019

 This exhibition “explores the politics of archives” and interrogates how we (BIPOC) artists and makers survive within and in spite of exclusionary archival practices.
-So I had to show up to witness not only the archive on the walls, but also the community I know this sort of work would conjure.

 *Akimbo redesigned their website in 2018 and, as a result, many links are now broken.
 If you would like access to a particular review, please contact me.